 We provide support and advice services for children and young people, and their families and carers, including adoption and fostering services and support groups.

-Some children in Hackney cannot stay with their birth families and therefore require another permanent option, adoption being one of these.
+Some children in Hackney can’t stay with their birth families and therefore require another permanent option, adoption being one of these.
 If you think you would like to adopt and have the time, patience and space in your home, and in your heart for a child, then we would like to hear from you.

 Fostering can really change lives for the better.
 It can bring security and confidence, teach new skills and uncover potential.
 And that’s just the carers.
-Why not use your potential to help a child realise theirs.
+Why not use your potential to help a child realise theirs?

 Caring for children can be a difficult task at the best of times.
 We’re committed to providing the best possible care for children and young people wherever possible.